-For the third of their run of seven curated shows, TAX Collection and Guy Hepner present 'Pointillism Revisited', a solo exhibition by Dimitri Likissas.
+For the third of their run of six curated shows, TAX Collection and Guy Hepner present 'Pointillism Revisited', a solo exhibition by Dimitri Likissas.
 Opening May 10th, 'Pointillism Revisited' is a collection of the artist's newest works, stemming from a long tradition of using distinct dots of color in art, which the viewer's mind blends together to create the final image.

 Playing with chromatic tonality and the dissection of visual planes, Dimitri creates works that seem to move and undulate within the canvas as if attempting to escape their two dimensional confines.
 While the dots work together in harmony to create the image, their circular nature acts in opposition to his square and rectangular canvases, reminding us of the basic elements of life and how atoms are in a contstant movement - propelling against each other - creating matter itself.

 Coming from a graphic design background, Dimitri has extensive knowledge of color, how it is broken down and how different tones work together on paper.
 This specific technical knowledge applied to canvas can be seen particularly in his abstract works that focus solely on creating colorful, aesthetically pleasing compositions.
 In his early works he would create a single colored dot pattern on which he would later superimpose a subject; nowadays he has evolved this technique so that the subject is intrinsically part of the painting from the start.